marsinvasion/yalv-ui/README.md

-# Yet Another Monitoring Framework - UI
+# Yet Another Log Viewer - UI

-This is the ui for YAMF https://github.com/marsinvasion/yamf
+This is the ui for YALV https://github.com/marsinvasion/yalv